CyDoor/PhisherMensFriend/README.md

 # PhisherMensFriend
-PhisherMensFriend - Phishing for professionals
+PhisherMensFriend - Phishingkit for professionals

 private & not open